chuyachia/ml/logistic_regression/logistic_regression_iris.md

-Building a Logistic regression model
+Building a logistic regression model
 ================

 In this document, I will build a logistic regression model from scratch and use it for binary classification on the iris data set.